How segmented is my network?: Graph-based Measures' Comparison

 \section{Graph-based Measures' Comparison}

-Table~\ref{tab:structural-correlation} shows all three graph-based measures from Section~\ref{sec:graph-based} for the ten densest networks in the Cisco Secure Workload dataset.
-The absolute correlation coefficient calculated over this table between Flatness and the Fiedler Value is $0.136$; that between Flatness and Modularity is $0.568$.
-The low correlation with Fiedler Value ($0.136$) and the moderate correlation with Modularity ($0.568$) suggests the three measures capture distinct aspects of networks (graphs).
+Table~\ref{tab:structural-correlation} shows all three graph-based measures from Section~\ref{sec:graph-based} for the ten densest networks in an enterprise networking dataset~\cite{madani2022dataset,snap_cisco_data}.
+The absolute correlation coefficient calculated over this table between Flatness and Modularity is $0.568$; that between Flatness and the Fiedler Value is $0.454$.
+The moderate correlation of Flatness with Modularity and the Fiedler Value suggests the three measures capture distinct aspects of networks (graphs).